taboola/the-taboola-challenge/README.md

 ## The Challenge
 The challenge is to create a real time data visualisation worthy of the big screen at Taboola's enterance.

-When winning team members will be offered a summer internship at Taboola.
+The winning team members will be offered a summer internship at Taboola.

 ## What you get:
 #### Data